 In the 18th century, Swedish Bitters was rediscovered by Swedish medics Dr. Claus Samst and Dr. Urban Hjärne and in modern times it has been popularized by Maria Treben, an Austrian herbalist.
 Maria Treben helped pioneer a resurgence of interest in herbal medicine by perfecting her own bitters formula of local herbs and using it to heal a wide variety of ailments both internal and external.
 The formula gained tremendous popularity worldwide through her book Health through God’s Pharmacy.

 At Flora, our long company history of working with herbal formulas made Maria’s Swedish Bitters a natural choice for our product line.
 It’s a potent, comprehensive, synergistic formula that’s been tried and tested for decades now.
 There are 13 herbs in the formula: angelica root, zedoary root, aloe leaf, manna sap, rhubarb root, senna leaf, myrrh resin, carline thistle root, camphor wood, valerian root, cinnamon bark, cardamom seed, and saffron flower.
-Together, these provide bitter, digestive, laxative effects, anti-spasmodic effects, cooling anti-microbial actions, and warming, blood circulating effects for an overall, strengthening effect on digestive health.*
+Together, these provide bitter, digestive, regularity supporting effects, anti-spasmodic effects, cooling anti-microbial actions, and warming, blood circulating effects for an overall, strengthening effect on digestive health.*

 The formula is made by a special, step by step process involving macerating and percolating herbs together in alcohol under low heat.
 Certain herbs are done together and then all of them are added for the final formula.
 The finished tincture is tested for certain marker compounds to guarantee potency and effectiveness.
 Prior to accepting the raw materials, the herbs are tested for identity and active ingredients, heavy metals, pesticides, and microbiological contamination.
 There is also a non-alcohol, water-based decoction of the formula available too.